shounakshastri/shounakshastri.github.io/_Steganography/BasicStego.md

 ## How to hide data in the cover files?

 Images, as mentioned before, contain some inherent redundancies.
 This coupled with the way the Human Visual System works, makes images great to be used as cover files.
-Usually, a change of less than 20 pixel values is not noticable to humans.
-Thus, steganography modifies the cover pixel values to hide secret data while keeping the difference between the cover pixel and the stego pixel to a minimum.
+Usually, a change of less than 20 pixel values is not noticeable to humans.
+Thus, steganography modifies the cover pixel values while keeping the difference between the cover pixel and the stego pixel to a minimum.

 ### Regarding the quality of stego images